Do you need to overcome perfectionism being “good enough’?

 Being yourself and not feeling like you have to be perfect will make you smile.
 If not, at least you can avoid hearing or getting crap from other people.
 As when someone looks at you: who doesn’t have to pretend or smiles ear to ear all the time, they want to know your secret.

 I don’t care about being perfect, I’m just doing me and as exactly as this website (that I’m lucky enough to be a guest) says, it’s all you boo!

-Have any questions, comments or want to discuss more about letting go of being perfect?
+Have any questions, comments or want to talk more about letting go of being a perfectionist?

 Leave a comment below and let’s chat!

-Are you going to stop being a perfectionist?
+Are you ready to stop being perfect in your life?

 More About Guest Contributor